 Huawei’s battle for Central Europe has seen new developments since our last post on the topic.
 In Prague the PRC embassy and pro-CCP politicians rush to attack the Czech intelligence agencies for their warning against Huawei products.
 In neighboring Poland, Wang Weijing 王伟晶, a company executive has been arrested, under suspicion of cooperating with Chinese intelligence.
-On the same day the news became public, a Polish minister announced the government is considering issuing a warning against Huawei, adding that “certain companies” could be “excluded from the Polish IT market”.
+On the same day the news became public, a Polish official announced the government is considering issuing a warning against Huawei, adding that “certain companies” could be “excluded from the Polish IT market”.
 The PRC’s overt and clumsy support for Huawei, a company linked to the Chinese Party-State-Military, may in the end fail.
 The company could end up locked out of Europe exactly due to overplaying the Chinese diplomatic corps less diplomatic side and the rage of CCP state media.

 This is a brief update summarizing the latest developments in Poland, including new details on the background of the arrested individuals.

 Wang was arrested together with Piotr Durbajło, a former intelligence agent who had recently worked for Orange as a consultant.
 According to Polish press reports, Orange’s offices in Poland were also searched as part of the investigation.
 The Orange connection is particularly noteworthy: as recently discussed on Sinopsis,

 Durbajło was deputy director of IT Security at the Internal Security Agency (Agencja Bezpieczeństwa Wewnętrznego, ABW), a post he left in 2011, in what sources quoted by Polish media linked to a corruption investigation.
 He was likely leaving with a grudge, and sensitive knowledge: he was involved, in particular, in the implementation of a communications system for the Polish EU presidency, also intended for use by the president, the cabinet and various state organs.